-Learn Something New: The Palm Gusset
+Learn Something New: Palm and Thumb Gussets Ultimate, How-To Guide

 I always took the thumb gusset for granted.
 (If you're new to gussets, they're triangular-shaped areas of "extra" fabric that provide space in certain areas of a garment to allow freedom of movement.)
 Every pair of gloves, mittens, or fingerless mitts that I've knitted has had thumb gussets written into the pattern.

 Then I started knitting a pair of mitts that didn't incorporate the gusset, and I discovered how crucial they are.
 I finished one mitt, tried it on, and immediately realized that I would never wear the finished pair.
 So I didn't finish them.
 I still have the project in a bag; my intention is to rip out the mitt to the wrist and put in a thumb gusset, and then finish the other mitt the same way.

 I recently saw an article in Interweave Knits all about thumb gussets, and I really like the palm gusset, shown in the photo above.
 Here's an excerpt from that article:

 A thumb gusset is shaped like an inverted triangle positioned along the thumb side of the hand with the apex slightly above the wrist and the base hitting the thumb where it separates from the hand (illustrated below).
 The widest part of the gusset—or base of the triangle—should approximate the thumb circumference, which for adult mittens and gloves is almost always 3" (7.5 cm).
 If in doubt, wrap some of the cuff comfortably around the base of your thumb and count the stitches needed to encircle it.